michaelh23/bms_processingclass/content/activities/index.md

 **Use COMMENTS for EVERY part of your drawing so you know what your code is doing and remember to include what color you intend.**

+Remember that to comment out a line you do this:

+	rect(50, 50, 25, 25); // the rest of this line is a comment
+	// this is a comment below the rect function

 ## Activity 7

+Create a new sketch.

 Go to your account on www.openprocessing.org, create a new sketch and type in the code for your creature and see if it will run.  :-)

 If it doesn't, try to determine what is wrong.

+Save your sketch as "MyCreature_(name)__" with "name" replaced with the name of your creature.

 ## Activity 8

+Create a new sketch.

 Create a new sketch and draw an ice cream cone using a triangle and an ellipse.
 The color of the ice cream should be influenced by the ```mouseX``` and ```mouseY``` variables.
 I.e. the color of the ice cream should change when you move the mouse.

 Make sure the ice cream is *inside* the cone (not on top of the cone).

+Save your sketch as "ice cream cone".

 ### Discussion questions: